dosbox-staging/dosbox-staging/docs/build-windows.md

   dependencies.
 This is the fully-supported toolchain used to create release builds.
-- The Clang or GCC compilers using the Meson buildsystem running within the MSYS2 environment to provide dependencies (not recommended).
+- The Clang or GCC compilers using the Meson buildsystem running within the MSYS2 environment to provide dependencies (legacy method, not recommended).

 > **Note**
 >